zbhavyai/simple-contacts-api/README.md

    $ mvn quarkus:dev
    ```

-6. To test the endpoints, load the file [SimpleContactsAPI.postman_collection.json](documents/SimpleContactsAPI.postman_collection.json) in Postman and execute the API calls.
+6. To test the REST endpoints, load the file [SimpleContactsAPI.postman_collection.json](documents/SimpleContactsAPI.postman_collection.json) in Postman and execute the API calls.

+7. To test the GraphQL endpoints, load the file [SimpleContactsGraphQL.postman_collection.json](documents/SimpleContactsGraphQL.postman_collection.json) in Postman and execute the API calls.